 The story goes that Atkyns had a short-lived career as an actress on the London stage at the Drury Lane Theatre.
 Her career lasted for two years, beginning in 1777 and ending in 1779, and it ended because Sir Edward Atkyns, of Ketteringham Hall, Norfolk fell in love with her and married her in June of 1779.
 Unfortunately, Atkyns was not accepted by Norfolk society and as her husband was suffering under heavy debts, the couple decided to move to France.

 Atkyns was described as being pretty, witty, impressionable, and good but also eccentric.
-Despite her eccentricities, the French welcomed the newly-wedded couple, and they made friendships with influential people at the French court.
-Among their friends was Yolande Martine Gabrielle de Polastron, better known as the Duchess of Polignac.
-She was a close friend to Marie Antoinette, and, apparently, from the moment the Duchess of Polignac introduced Atkyns to Marie Antoinette, Atkyns was enchanted.
+Despite her eccentricities, the French welcomed the newly-wedded couple, and they made friendships with influential people at the French court, such as the Princesse de Lamballe and Yolande Martine Gabrielle de Polastron, better known as the Duchess of Polignac, who was a close friend to Marie Antoinette, Apparently, from the moment the Duchess of Polignac introduced Atkyns to Marie Antoinette, Atkyns was enchanted.
 She reputedly thereafter became an intense admirer of the Queen:

 “Atkyns shared first in the Queen’s amusements, then in her griefs, for she was still at Versailles when the Dauphin Louis Joseph died, and [she was still there] when 1789 began the cycle of years so terrible for French Royalty.”